DomoApps/domo-developer-portal/docs/Apps/App-Framework/Guides/getting-started-pro-code.md

 ### Conclusion

 The Pro-Code Editor in Domo provides a flexible and powerful environment for creating custom applications.
-By following these steps, you’ll be able to set up your app, customize your workspace, and preview your work efficiently.
+By following the steps outlined above, you’ll be able to set up your app, customize your workspace, and preview your work efficiently.